 Speaking of which, Cut the Rope has made it to our list too!
 The point of the game is to feed the monsters candies which are hanging on ropes which must be cut.
 Sounds weird?
 Well I did get stumped quite a few times!
 It’s quite the tricky puzzle game and is a must.

 Like Logo Quiz, there are many versions of 4 Pics 1 Word.
 The purpose of the game is to guess the concept that a picture is hinting at.
 If you can’t figure it out, then you will get a second image, then a third and finally a fourth and final picture.
 The subject could be a color, an object, sometime abstract etc.

 This game could not escape the list, it's one of the most downloaded games of all times!
 There are many versions of Angry Birds too, like Space, Rovio, Epic etc. For the classic game, you need to slingshot the birds and knock down the pigs which have usually barricaded themselves into massive forts.
 Give it a try and I’m sure you will be hooked.

 This is a pretty sick game, pun intended!
 Your job in the game is to spread a epidemic which causes symptoms, effects and death.
 The morose side of the game put to the side for a second, Plague Inc. is well made, challenging, and has about an infinite amount of scenarios.
 If you’ve got some dark humor, give it a whirl.

-Though this game may not be the newest kid on the block, having been around since October 2012 (and you can see this in its graphics), it has a very addictive concept that has turned many players into avid fans throughout the years.
+Though Alchemy may not be the newest kid on the block, having been around since October 2012 (and you can see this in its graphics), it has a very addictive concept that has turned many players into avid fans throughout the years.